William Gross to be named No. 2 commander of Boston police

 Councilor Tito Jackson was also pleased.

-Jackson added that Gross has a strong background in youth violence prevention and is “committed to diversity and has worked to make sure that the Police Department reflects the community that it serves.”
+Jackson added that Gross has “a strong background” in youth violence prevention and is “strongly committed to diversity and has worked to make sure that the Police Department reflects the community that it serves.”

-The issue of diversity in the department became a flashpoint before the mayoral election, when the Massachusetts Association of Minority Law Enforcement Officers pledged to “vigorously oppose” any candidate who committed to retaining Evans’s predecessor, Commissioner Edward F. Davis, if elected.
+The issue of diversity within the department became a flashpoint in the mayoral election, when the Massachusetts Association of Minority Law Enforcement Officers pledged to “vigorously oppose” any candidate who committed to retaining Evans’s predecessor, former Commissioner Edward F. Davis, if elected.

-Larry Ellison, a Boston detective and the association’s president, had accused Davis of bias in promotions and meting out unfair discipline to officers of color, charges that Davis denied.
+Larry Ellison, a Boston detective and the association’s president, had accused Davis of bias in promotion decisions and meting out unfair discipline to officers of color, charges the former commissioner denied.

-Gross served as a deputy superintendent and commander of a zone that includes Roxbury, Dorchester, and South Boston, according to a department biography .
-Other assignments have included heading the gang unit and supervising detectives and investigations.
+Gross previously served as a deputy superintendent in charge of the zone that includes Roxbury, Dorchester, and South Boston, according to a biography posted on the department website.
+Other prior assignments have included heading the gang unit and supervising detectives and investigations in the Dorchester district.

-Gross will replace current Superintendent in Chief Daniel P. Linskey, who could not be reached for comment Wednesday night.
+Gross will replace current Superintendent-in-Chief Daniel P. Linskey, who could not be reached for comment on Wednesday night.
 It was not immediately clear what his future plans are, though officials indicated that he intends to stay on in the department.

-Michael Curry, president of the Boston branch of the NAACP, described Gross as an accessible police official.
+Michael Curry, president of the Boston branch of the NAACP, described Gross on Wednesday as an accessible police official.